 But when the list of servers is large, you need to connect with various accounts, quickly switch from console to console, and using this method becomes inconvenient.

-To solve this inconvenience (and to systematize connections to remote desktops) you should use the official utility from Microsoft — Remote Desktop Connection Manager (RDCM).
+To solve this inconvenience (and to systematize connections to remote desktops) you should use the official utility from Microsoft — Remote Desktop Connection Manager (RDCMan).
 RDCMan is designed to replace the outdated Remote Desktops snap-in.
 At the moment, the latest version of the program is Remote Desktop Connection Manager 2.7.
-You can download RDCMan from the Microsoft website RDCMan 2.7.
+You can download RDCMan by Googling it (because official support was stopped by Microsoft because of a bug).

 Among the advantages of RDCMan are the following: